- Student Life

 Can the school store my child’s belongings during the summer vacation?

 IAA has some room for storage for returning students only, but it is limited.
-Please contact our Associate Dean of Students, Kevin Sullivan (firstname.lastname@example.org), well ahead of time to make storage arrangements.
+Please contact our Director of Student Life, Daniel Gray (firstname.lastname@example.org), well ahead of time to make storage arrangements.

-If your child is brand-new to IAA and will start attending for the first time in September, please do not ship his or her belongings to us until after August 20.
+If your child is brand-new to IAA and will start attending for the first time in late August, please do not ship their belongings to us until after August 10.

 What if my child gets sick or injured?
 Is there a doctor on campus?

-Although we do not have a doctor on campus, we are proud of our Health Center and of the abilities of Becky Sandlin (email@example.com) and Debbie Paris (firstname.lastname@example.org), who work there, to look after your child’s health and to answer all of your healthcare-related questions.
+Although we do not have a doctor on campus, we are proud of our Health Center, under the direction of Lauren Bilecky (email@example.com), to look after your child’s health and to answer all of your healthcare-related questions.

 Located at an elevation of over 5,000 feet on the western slopes of Southern California’s San Jacinto Mountains, the village of Idyllwild is renowned for its cultural and arts environment, as well as its stunning natural beauty.
 Set amid towering alpine forests, majestic mountains, and tranquil meadows, Idyllwild is an historic town that has long had a reputation as an arts mecca.